bhartiy/learnsellacious/pages/18.sellacious-buttons/02.buy-now-buttons/docs.md

 ## 2. **Buttons For already created Products:**

 In sellacious you can use buttons of already created products too.
 In Product List there's a column for Button Codes.
-You can copy Add to Cart button code from there and use it.
+You can copy Buy Now button code from there and use it.

 ![](copy-code.png)

-The code copied for add to cart button of the product will be like this `[sellacious.cart.add=P1V0S323;btn btn-success;Add to Cart]`.
+The code copied for buy now button of the product will be like this `[sellacious.cart.buy=P1V0S323;btn btn-success;Buy Now]`.
 Paste this code in Article or Module.
 And it would look like this.

 ![](button.png)